kinow/autosubmit/docs/source/userguide/configure/develop_a_project.rst

         # Example platform with all options specified
         ## Platform name
         # PLATFORM:
         ## Queue type.
-Options: PBS, SGE, PS, ecaccess, SLURM
+Options: PS, ecaccess, SLURM
         # TYPE:
         ## Version of queue manager to use.
-Needed only in PBS (options: 10, 11, 12) and ecaccess (options: pbs, loadleveler)
+Needed only in ecaccess (options: pbs, loadleveler)
         # VERSION:
         ## Hostname of the HPC
         # HOST: